tekperfect/devops-docs/docs/courses/17-Crypto/lessons/personal-finance.md

 ### Taxes

 The United States of America has separate federal, state, and local governments with taxes imposed at each of these levels.
-Taxes are levied on income, payroll, property, sales, capital gains, dividends, imports, estates and gifts, as well as various fees.
-In 2020, taxes collected by federal, state, and local governments amounted to 25.5% of GDP, below the OECD average of 33.5% of GDP.
-The United States had the seventh-lowest tax revenue-to-GDP ratio among OECD countries in 2020, with a higher ratio than Mexico, Colombia, Chile, Ireland, Costa Rica, and Turkey.[1]
+Taxes are levied on income, payroll, property, sales, capital gains, dividends, imports, and estates.

-Taxes fall much more heavily on labor income than on capital income.
-Divergent taxes and subsidies for different forms of income and spending can also constitute a form of indirect taxation of some activities over others.
-For example, individual spending on higher education can be said to be "taxed" at a high rate, compared to other forms of personal expenditure which are formally recognized as investments.
+Taxes on income from an employer or contract are higher that taxes on investments.
+This directly translates into businesses and investors paying less taxes on their profits.
+Additionally, the poor have fewer tax breaks available to them because the tax shelters are designed to benefit the wealthy.

 ### Retirement